OctopusDeploy/blog/blog/2025-05/tpf/index.md

 - Multiple features can be worked on at the same time.
 Each feature can have different alpha and beta testers.
 - Developers can test how features interact with each other much sooner.
 Either manually or via automated tests.
 If a critical collision occurs, they can turn off a specific combo of features and get unblocked while the issue is fixed.

+## Benefits of TPF

-## TPF and roll backs
+### TPF and roll backs

-The number one cause of wanting to roll back is critical bugs that occur in new functionality.
-I cannot tell you how many times I get asked about automating roll backs.
 Roll backs are a "break glass in case of emergency," not a default recovery strategy.
 There are many problems with rolling back:

 - Rolling back would turn off the new feature _for all users_, even if the issue impacted a small (but important) group of users.
 - Any other change included in the new release is rolled back, including bug fixes, security enhancements, or performance improvements.